SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_flow_logs.md

     }
     ```

+!!! note
-Please, keep in mind, to create the SQS queue in the same region as the S3 bucket you want to watch.
+    Please, keep in mind, you have to create the SQS queue in the same region as the S3 bucket you want to watch.

 ### Create a S3 Event Notification

 Use the [following guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html) to create S3 Event Notification and then:

-1. Select the notification for object creation in the Event type section.
+1. Select the notification for object creation in the Event type section
 2. As the destination, choose the SQS service
-3. Select the queue you created in the previous section.
+3. Select the queue you created in the previous section

 ### Create the intake